-12.1 The Management of Health and Safety at Work(Amended) Regulations 2006 and other Regulations require that risk assessments are to be carried out by employers and that the significant findings from the assessments are brought to the attention of those at risk.

-12.2 The Company will use the IOSH recommended 5x5 matrix method of assessing risk.
-The consequence (severity) and likelihood of hazardous events will be evaluated on a scale of 1 to 5(1 lowest 5 highest) to produce a risk rating
+- 12.1 The Management of Health and Safety at Work (amended) Regulations 2006 and other Regulations require that risk assessments are to be carried out by employers and that the significant findings from the assessments are brought to the attention of those at risk. - 12.2 The Company will use the IOSH recommended 5x5 matrix method of assessing risk.
+The consequence (severity) and likelihood of hazardous events will be evaluated on a scale of 1 to 5 (1 lowest 5 highest) to produce a risk rating with exiting controls.
+Additional controls will be identified in order to lower the consequence or the likelihood (or both) so that the risk rating is at an acceptable level subject to a suitable monitoring regime being in place.

+All personnel responsible for producing risk assessments will receive training in this technique so that they are competent to carry out the task.
-12.3 The Health and Safety Co-ordinator will carry out an ongoing assessment of the risks as required by the Regulations.
-Where significant risks have been identified on work to be carried out by the Company a written generic assessment will be available.

-12.4 The Contracts Manager responsible for the work will make the assessment site-specific, taking into account local risk factors.
+- 12.3 The Health and Safety Co-ordinator will carry out an ongoing assessment of the risks as required by the Regulations.
+Where significant risks have been identified on work to be carried out by the Company a written generic assessment will be available. - 12.4 The Contracts Manager responsible for the work will make the assessment site-specific, considering local risk factors.
 When appropriate, risk assessments will consider additional risks to any young person who may be employed.
-Operatives will be briefed on the risk assessments and acknowledge their understanding prior to work commencing

-12.5 Where it is deemed necessary, the Contracts Manager will produce, on a site specific basis, a safe method of working known as a method statement (in the format laid down in the HSMS unless requested in a different format by a Principal Contractor).
+Operatives will be briefed on the risk assessments and acknowledge their understanding prior to work commencing - 12.5 Where it is deemed necessary, the Contracts Manager will produce, on a site specific basis, a safe method of working known as a method statement (in the format laid down in the HSMS unless requested in a different format by a Principal Contractor).
 This will identify a sequence of operations which will allow the work to be carried out in a safe manner.
 The method statement will refer to the individual risk assessments that are relevant to the sequence of works and the materials to be used.
 Where a method statement has been produced, operatives will be briefed on the methodology to be used and the specific risks associated with the task.
-They will sign a register to confirm their understanding of the briefing before commencing work.

-12.5 Where appropriate, clients and others likely to be affected by the work will be provided with a copy of the assessment and/or their significant findings, together with details of the method of work to be followed.

-12.6 The Health and Safety Co-ordinator will review generic risk assessments made and kept by the Company at annual intervals or whenever it is suspected that they may no longer be valid.

-12.7 Training will be given to employees where a need is identified by the risk assessment.
-Employees will be made aware of the findings of the assessments and the required control measures.

-12.8 Any necessary plant, equipment, monitoring, hygiene and welfare facilities, and protective clothing and equipment specified in the risk assessment must be present at the relevant location before the task is carried out.

-12.9 Risk assessments will always be taken into account when negotiating, or tendering for work.

-12.10 Risk assessments may identify the need for medical examinations, or health surveillance.
+They will sign a register to confirm their understanding of the briefing before commencing work. - 12.5 Where appropriate, clients and others likely to be affected by the work will be provided with a copy of the assessment and/or their significant findings, together with details of the method of work to be followed. - 12.6 A competent Health and Safety Co-ordinator will review generic risk assessments made and kept by the Company at annual intervals or whenever it is suspected that they may no longer be valid. - 12.7 Training will be given to employees where a need is identified by the risk assessment.
+Employees will be made aware of the findings of the assessments and the required control measures. - 12.8 Any necessary plant, equipment, monitoring, hygiene and welfare facilities, and protective clothing and equipment specified in the risk assessment must be present at the relevant location before the task is carried out. - 12.9 Risk assessments will always be taken into account when negotiating, or tendering for work. - 12.10 Risk assessments may identify the need for medical examinations, or health surveillance.
 Whenever this is the case the records of any health surveillance, medical or other individual health record which may be required will be kept securely in personnel files held by the Company, and will be kept for 40 years after the date of the last entry as required by law.